Cherie Lunghi

 Cherie Mary Lunghi (born 4 April 1952) is an English film, television, theatre actress and voice-over artist.
 She is known for her roles in many British dramas.
 Her international fame stems from her role as Guenevere in the 1981 film Excalibur.
-Lunghi's long list of screen, stage and TV credits include football manager Gabriella Benson in the 1990s television series The Manageress and a series of advertisements for Kenco coffee.
+Lunghi's long list of screen, stage and TV credits includes football manager Gabriella Benson in the 1990s television series The Manageress and a series of advertisements for Kenco coffee.
 She also competed in the 2008 series of Strictly Come Dancing.
 She is the mother of the actress Nathalie Lunghi.

 Early life

 Lunghi was born in Nottingham.
 Her father, Alessandro Lunghi, was Italian.
 She was raised by her mother, aunt and grandmother, seeing her father only occasionally.
 Lunghi has described herself as feeling "different" as she did not have a mother and father like other children.